Unit 1 Homework 2 Expressions And Operations

 Remember the rules for working with negative numbers:

 • Adding a negative: Adding a negative number is the same as subtracting a positive number.
-For example, 5 + (-3) = 5 - 3 = 2
+To give you an idea, 5 + (-3) = 5 - 3 = 2

 • Subtracting a negative: Subtracting a negative number is the same as adding a positive number.
-For example, 5 - (-3) = 5 + 3 = 8
+Here's one way to look at it: 5 - (-3) = 5 + 3 = 8

 • Multiplying or dividing with negative numbers: If you multiply or divide an odd number of negative numbers, the result will be negative.
 If you multiply or divide an even number of negative numbers, the result will be positive.